mazharahmad07/AI_EV/README.md

 # AI_EV
+The project provides insights into patent applications related to electric vehicles that integrate artificial intelligence technology, filed at the United States Patent and Trademark Office (USPTO) from 2020 to 2025.
-AI application in EV.
-The patent dataset for US jurisdiction retrieved from google patents database from year 2020-2025.
+The patent dataset is retrieved from the Google Patent database.